viocle/dataloaden/README.md

 2. Added ClearAll() which allows you to clear all cached items in loader
 3. Generated files will be in camelCase
 4. Added GenerateWithPrefix() which allows you to specify the prefix of a generated file
+5. Added ClearExpired() which allow you to clear all expired cached items in loader